 How much does it cost to put a gas meter in?

-If you’re installing a new smart meter in your property, your supplier will usually do this free of charge.
+If you’re installing or moving a new smart meter in your property, your supplier will usually do this free of charge.
 This is because the government is working with energy suppliers to make smart meters available to new UK homes by 2025.
 Replacing an existing meter will likely cost anywhere between £120 and £200 depending on your supplier.
 However, some of the larger suppliers may replace your meter for free if you want to convert to a different kind of meter.

 How to read a gas meter?

 Reading a mechanical or digital meter is fairly straight forward.
 Just report the numbers on the meter from left to right.
 On a mechanical meter, there may be some red numbers alongside the black numbers.
 These do not need to be reported.
 Dial meters are a little more complicated as the needle may be positioned between numbers on the dial.
 In this case, always report the last number that the needle has passed.